 Being a homeowner and a parent, especially of younger children, you know that the walls of your new home are going to take some serious wear-and-tear.
 From toddler-thrown bowls of spaghetti to crayon masterpieces in your grade schooler’s bedroom, your walls will see a lot of action.
 Most of it will require the quick application of a sponge.
 In fact, it’s entirely possible that too many little smudges, scuffs, and doodles on not-so-sturdy paint can require you to completely repaint a wall, if not the entire house.

-After buying a home off the market, it’s important to think carefully about your DIY painting choices.
+After buying a home off the market, it’s important to think carefully about your do-it-yourself painting choices.
 Fortunately, there are tons of clever tricks you can use to spruce up and/or reinforce your home so that messes will be easier to clean up and the surfaces won’t get damaged while your little ones figure out the ins and outs of fork use, bathtime, and pet ownership.
 For the walls, cabinets, and furniture you’ll need paint that can withstand a mess and can be cleaned a million times while still looking great after each wipe-down.
 Here’s how any homeowner parent can achieve that dream:

 1) Easy to Wash Interior Paint

 Conventional wisdom suggests a sturdy Satin for the walls and semi-gloss on the trim, doors, and windowsills as these general categories of paint are easier to wash and more resistant to stains.
-However, be sure to talk to your local paint expert on what is locally available and industrial-strength resistant to spills and scrubbing.
+However, be sure to talk to your local paint expert about what is locally available and industrial-strength resistant to spills and scrubbing.

 2) Know Where to Enamel